The AT&T MicroCell acts like a mini cellular tower, boosting cellular performance in your home or small business.

 Billing / Account

 Usage while connected to the AT&T MicroCell will count against your underlying wireless device rate plan.
-There is an optional Unlimited MicroCell Calling feature which will provide you unlimited voice minutes while connected to an AT&T MicroCell.

 If you currently have call detail billing with your rate plan, all calls, including calls made while connected to an AT&T MicroCell, will continue to have call detail available as usual.

 MicroCell Security / Permissions

 You may grant access to other 3G or 4G-capable handsets with AT&T wireless service, up to a total of 15 lines.
 Handsets with other carriers' services will not work with AT&T MicroCell.